-NASA's Exoplanet Program Analysis Group (ExoPAG) and NASA's Exoplanet Exploration Program (ExEP) Office invite all postdocs and graduate students interested in the intersection of exoplanets and space-based astronomy to attend the ExoPAG meeting on Sunday, July 29th in Boston, MA.
+NASA's Exoplanet Program Analysis Group (ExoPAG) and NASA's Exoplanet Exploration Program (ExEP) Office invites all postdocs and graduate students interested in the intersection of exoplanets and space-based astronomy to attend the ExoPAG meeting on Saturday and Sunday January 5-6, 2019 in Seattle WA.

-This year, the ExoPAG 18 conference plans to include a mini-symposium focusing on M dwarf stars as exoplanet hosts.
+This year, the ExoPAG 19 conference will include a mini-symposium focusing on observational or theoretical work related to efforts to characterize the population distribution and characteristics of the very nearest planetary systems to our own.
 Postdocs and graduate students are invited to present their research at this session, and travel support is available for up to three participants.
-Presentations may focus on observational and theoretical studies of:
+For example, we welcome presentations that address:

-While attendees are encouraged to combine their visit with the Cool Stars 20 meeting, ExoPAG talks should be tailored to address NASA’s exoplanet space missions, including Kepler/K2, TESS, JWST, and WFIRST; NASA’s exoplanet ground support efforts such as Keck, IRTF, and NN-Explore; mission studies such as OST, LUVOIR, HabEx and Lynx; and general data archiving, follow-up organization, and tool development related to exoplanet research and missions at the NASA Exoplanet Science Institute.
+While attendees are encouraged to combine their visit with the AAS 233 meeting, ExoPAG talks should be tailored to address NASA’s exoplanet program, including Kepler/K2, TESS, JWST, WFIRST, as well as other missions; NASA’s exoplanet ground support efforts such as Keck, LBTI, IRTF, and NN-Explore; mission concept studies such as OST, LUVOIR, HabEx and Lynx; and general data archiving, follow-up organization, and tool development related to exoplanet research and missions at the NASA Exoplanet Science Institute.